-As a leading designer on this project, I was set with the task to redesign the visual language of all product ads for Mazda, for the UK.As per brief I had to create visuals style that carriedconsistency across a car models, and at the same time to have a personal twist foreach individual one.
+As a leading designer on this project, I was set with the task to redesign the visual language of all product ads for Mazda, for the UK.As per brief I had to create visuals style that carriesconsistency across all car models, and at the same time have a personal twist foreach individual one.

 This is a personal project dedicated to the Cyrillic alphabet.
 I was born in Bulgaria and the Cyrillic characters are deeply inprinted in my head since childhood...